JackBarber98/pruned-nilm/README.md

                         The name of the appliance to perform disaggregation with.
 Default is kettle.
 Available are: kettle, fridge, dishwasher, microwave.
-  --transfer_domain TRANSFER_DOMAIN
-                        The appliance used to train the model that you would like to test (i.e. transfer learning).
   --batch_size BATCH_SIZE
                         The batch size to use when training the network.
                         Default is 1000.